troysipp/reminders_mongo/readme.md

 $ git checkout mongoose-branch
 ```

-## Install Mongoose and Establish Connection
+## Step 2: Install Mongoose and Establish Connection

 Instructions:

 1. First we will be installing Mongoose: `$ npm install mongoose --save`
 2. Next write code to require Mongoose and establish a connection.
-3. Let's test to make sure our connection works as expected! to make sure we have a
+3. Let's test to make sure our connection works as expected!

-## Schema & Models:
+## Step 3: Create Schema and Models

+We will be writing our schemas for Reminders and Authors

+Instructions:
+1. Write your Schemas for Reminders and Authors
+2. Create your Models by using `mongoose.model`

 ## Mongo Instructions: